magento/devdocs/guides/v2.2/cloud/configure/setup-b2b.md

         InvalidArgumentException - Could not find package magento/extension-b2b at any version for your minimum-stability (stable).
 Check the package spelling or your minimum-stability.

-5. Add the updated composer.json and composer.lock file to Git:
+1. Add and commit the updated `composer.json` and `composer.lock` files.

         git add composer.json composer.lock && git commit -a -m "b2b"
 5. Enable all missing modules, including B2B, for updating.